 Households must reside in Goodhue, Olmsted, Rice or Wabasha Counties.

 Homeless Prevention funds assist families and individuals facing eviction with back-rent payments and landlord-tenant negotiation assistance.
 Case management includes services such as transportation assistance, information/referral and landlord tenant law training with the goal of achieving housing stability moving forward.

 Three Rivers’ Rapid Re-housing (RRH) Program provides short-term rent assistance and/or deposit for individuals and families with children who are homeless to get into permanent affordable housing where the participant is the leaseholder and chooses their own apartment according to their needs.
 RRH includes case management services such as life skills training, transportation assistance, information/referral, landlord tenant law training and utility assistance for up to six months with the goal of obtaining and subsequently maintaining stable housing.
 Households will be assessed and prioritized using the Coordinated Entry System.

 The Permanent Supportive Housing (PSH) Program provides high-barrier households experiencing homelessness with affordable rental housing and supportive services that assist participants with maintaining housing stability, improving overall wellness, engaging in the community and leading successful lives.
 PSH targets households that need intensive case management services due to challenges such as significant and persistent mental health issues and chemical dependency.
 Households will be assessed and prioritized using the Coordinated Entry System (see Support Services Home Page).

 Equal Access Rule

 Three Rivers complies with the Equal Access Rule.
-Read the Family Advocacy Department policy here
+Please read the Department policy.

 Funding Provided by: